What are the first steps our school will take if special educational needs are identified?

 - Observations may take place in class or in the playground to build a picture of their needs in different situations.

 - Assessment information will be obtained and analysed.
-This may include assessment information which the teacher completes for all children and also more specific standardised assessments or screening tools such as individual reading tests, spelling tests, vocabulary assessments, maths age tests or profiles which indicate a child’s social and emotional strengths and difficulties.
+This may include assessment information which the teacher completes for all children and also more specific standardised assessments or screening tools such as individual reading tests, phonics assessments, vocabulary assessments, maths assessments or profiles which indicate a child’s social and emotional strengths and difficulties.

 - Progress over time will be analysed to check the rate of progress in the main academic areas of reading, writing and maths.